victorpengmx/tp/docs/UserGuide.md

   Names should only contain alphanumeric characters and spaces, and it should not be blank
   ```

-- If a company with the same details already exists in the address book:
+- If a company with the same name already exists in the address book:
   ```
   This company already exists in the address book.
   ```